+44 744 0965 747

 Does Sanguis fit both the Continental GT Coupé and the GTC Convertible?
 Yes.
 The carbon body geometry is shared between Coupé and Convertible, with cabriolet-specific quarter-panel and rear-deck treatment so the Z-fold roof mechanism cycles without obstruction.
 Coupé adds the carbon roof-pillar trim that the GTC does not carry.

 Is the W12 still a viable donor after Bentley ended W12 production in 2024?
 Yes.
-Bentley wound down factory W12 assembly at Crewe in 2024 as part of the Beyond100 electrification roadmap, but service parts, ECU calibration data and Mansory's W12-tuned bonnet louvre and bumper-intake schedule remain fully supported.
+Bentley wound down factory W12 assembly at Crewe in spring 2024 as part of the Beyond100 electrification roadmap, but service parts, ECU calibration data and Mansory's W12-tuned bonnet-louvre and bumper-intake schedule remain fully supported.
 A W12 Speed is, if anything, a stronger Sanguis donor now that the engine is a finite production run.

 What is the lead time from order to driveable car?
 Approximately 16 weeks total: 12-14 weeks for carbon manufacture and 22" forged wheels, plus 2 weeks installation at a Bentley-experienced workshop.
 Optional interior retrim adds about 3 weeks and is best built into the same window.